-3. ADMISSION REQUIREMENTS
+2. ADMISSION INFORMATION

-3.1 FXUA Admission Policies & Procedures
+2.1 Admission Policies & Procedures

-For the 2019 - 2020 academic year, all applicants to a FXUA program of study must provide the necessary documentation, as described in detail below.
+For the 2020-2021 academic year, all applicants to a program of study must provide the necessary documentation, as described in detail below.
 An application will not be considered complete, and thus, will not be reviewed, until all application documents and fees have been received.
 Once the completed application and fees are received, the application is carefully reviewed for admission.
 Applicants meeting the admission criteria are evaluated with respect to other qualified applicants, and are selected accordingly.

-The following sections outline the admissions requirements for applicants applying to a program of study at FXUA.
+The following sections outline the admissions requirements for applicants applying to a program of study.
 Some documents or requirements differ based upon whether an applicant is considered domestic or international.
 While the minimum requirements are the same for both, international students have to provide additional materials related to student visa requirements.
 Refer to the relevant requirements below.

-3.2 FXUA's Admission Requirements
+2.2 General Admission Requirements